Atopy in dogs - Canine Atopic Dermatitis

 a maintenance dose.

-Fish Oil for Itchy Skin in Dogs (Omega Fatty Acids)
+Fish or Krill Oil for Itchy Skin in Dogs (Omega Fatty Acids)

 beneficial to dogs suffering from atopy.
 Many dogs

-have shown improvement after being given fish oil supplements.
+have shown improvement after being given fish or krill oil supplements.
 A dog needs to take the supplement for

 three or four weeks before any improvement